 An accurate calculation of the cost of drug addiction must also include the cost of lost productivity.
 Drug abuse typically results in greater absenteeism and an increased risk of losing one’s job.
 The cost of obtaining insurance is also dramatically higher for someone who abuses drugs.
 The average number of convictions for driving under the influence is 1.4 for someone with a drug problem, which can quadruple the cost of car insurance.
 The increased risk of illnesses and injuries can also increase the cost of health insurance.

 Drug addiction can also cause additional financial difficulties.
-These can include late payment fees when the addict spends money on drugs instead paying off debt.
+These can include late payment fees when that person spends money on drugs instead paying off debt.
 This can also result in additional consequences in the form of reduced credit scores and higher interest rates.
 This can affect the cost of many purchases such as a car or house, and the loss of savings can have long-term effects on a college fund.

 A drug addiction also tends to reduce the quality of life for families.
 The addicted family member must spend time looking for drugs rather than spending time with the family.
 The time lost due to drug use also reduces the amount of time available to spend on the family, friends, learning new job skills and exercise.

 Legal problems are also a common reason for entering a drug treatment program.

 Drugs such as heroin and cocaine are generally illegal to take under any circumstances.
 Many other drugs are legal to take with a prescription, but an addiction typically requires the individual to commit a crime in order to obtain a sufficient quantity of the drug.
 This may involve forging prescriptions, doctor shopping and outright theft.
 In addition, drug-related behavior such as driving under the influence is generally illegal.